 Building Safety Goes to D.C.

 An International Code Council delegation of more than 45 members and staff attended more than 120 Congressional office meetings on Capitol Hill Day.
 Held in Washington‚ D.C.‚ during Building Safety Week‚ the Council’s group discussed the proposed Community Building Code Administration Grant (CBCAG) Act that would provide $100 million per year over five years to help local governments hire‚ train and equip code officials‚ including building and fire inspectors.
 Cosponsors of the CBCAG Act include Representative Doris Matsui (D-CA).
-Read more on Capitol Hill Day.
-California code enforcement officials can send a strong message to Capitol Hill that their public safety is paramount by signing the CBCAG petition.
-You can support the CBCAG Act by clicking here.

 The Code Council’s California delegates meet with Jeff Markowitz of Sen. Barbara Boxer’s office to discuss the Community Building Code Administration Grant Act.
 From left: California Building Officials Director of Public Affairs Matthew Wheeler; Karen LaTorra; retired Building Code Enforcement Official for the City of Garden Grove (Cal.)
 Jim Martin; Markowitz; Code Council Board Member and City of Redwood City Building and Inspection Manager John LaTorra.